clay-walker/Reddit-API-Pipeline-DE-TakeHome/README.md

 ## Output

 The purpose of this exercise is to see how you think/code and solve problems.
-It is purposefully broad, and there are no purely right/wrong answers.
+It is purposefully broad, and there are few right/wrong answers, but please use Python to complete the exercise!

 Please prepare the following: